cheredia19/ookla-speedtest-global-index-insights/README.md

   yAxis="max_mbps"
 />

-In contrast, these are the nations per major area with the lowest internet speed:
+In contrast, these were the nations per major area with the lowest internet speed:

 - Africa: **Botswana** (8.53 Mbps).
 - Asia: **Turkmenistan** (3.63 Mbps).